 -Wrap five or six garden markers in colorful ribbon with a small bag of chalk.

--Create a small herb garden in a wooden box and label planted herbs with the DIY markers.
+-Create a small herb garden in a wooden box or a galvanized bucket and label planted herbs with the DIY markers.

 I’d love to know how you mark the plants in your garden using items from around the house!
 Have a great week and Happy Gardening!